-Fundación Ortega-Marañón San Juan de la Penitencia | Callejon de San Justo | 45001 Toledo, Spain
+Fundación Ortega-Marañón (FOM) Callejon de San Justo | 45001 Toledo, Spain

-The Toledo program is open to juniors of all majors, but is a particularly good fit for those in the College of Arts & Letters due to the program's abundance of courses in the arts and humanities.
+The Toledo program is open to students of all majors, but is a particularly good fit for those in the College of Arts & Letters due to the program's abundance of courses in the arts and humanities.
 Students may study during the fall or spring semester and must have completed the equivalent of four semesters of college-level Spanish before arriving on-site.
 All classes in the Toledo program are taught fully in Spanish.
-A philosophy course is offered in the fall only; a theology course is offered in the spring.
+A philosophy course is offered in the fall only; a theology course is offered in both fall and spring.
 Credit-bearing internships are available in Toledo.
 Students may apply for internships in several areas, including government, the arts, social service, and communications.
-Credit toward a major must be approved by an advisor in the major department.
-Students can choose to live in a dormitory with other American students, or with a local host family vetted by the program staff.
+Students can choose to live in a dormitory with other students, or with a local host family vetted by the program staff.